JustNeilone/angular-counter/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.4.

 Run `npm i` to install packages and then run `npm start` to host the app.
+If Angular CLI is not installed, run `npm install -g @angular/cli`.

 ## Development server